Probate Q&A Series

 Conclusion

-To sell estate land through a partition in North Carolina, you must first bring every heir before the court.
-Identify all heirs, personally serve each known heir, and use a proceeding against unknown heirs for anyone whose name or address cannot be found after diligent search.
+To sell estate land through a partition in North Carolina, you must first bring every necessary party before the court.
+Identify all heirs, serve each known heir, and use authorized publication procedures for anyone whose name or address cannot be found after diligent search when permitted.
 The clerk will appoint a guardian ad litem where required and will not approve the sale until service is complete.
-Next step: file your petitions with the Clerk of Superior Court and begin service, including publication with a 40-day response window.
+Next step: file your petitions with the Clerk of Superior Court and begin service, including publication with the applicable response window.

 Talk to a Partition Action Attorney